 Consider the risks of mislabeling:

 b.
 Lack of perseverence?
-(As well as “God is testing us“) If we assume one of these stances we simply refuse to learn and adapt.
+(As well as “God is testing us“) If we assume one of these stances we ultimately refuse to learn and adapt.
 We keep doing the same thing the same way thinking that eventually the obstacle will give way.
-But sometimes we should go around a mountain or wall rather than go over or through it.
+But sometimes we should go around a mountain or wall rather than go over or through it (or change direction).

 e.
 Human or Spiritual Opposition.
 Perhaps these are the most popular.
 We are rather uncomfortable blaming God… and we are often even more uncomfortable in blaming ourselves.
 Human (the “them” in “them or us”) and spiritual opposition are easy targets The problem here is demonizing.
 Opposition implies an external enemy.
 But, particularly with human opposition, we may learn to work with rather than attack.
 The Crusades ultimately failed not because of spiritual or human opposition, but because they constituted a bad plan, poorly executed, and selfishly motivated.
 Ultimately, the labeling of a failure as being from human or spiritual opposition, is saying “We refuse to analyze and learn because the problem is not us… we are on God’s side and must overcome this enemy.”

 f.
 Sin.
 Labelling failure as due to sin can often lead to a “witchhunt”.
 One is reminded of the Salem witch trials that were motivated by failures in the community.
 When I was in the Navy, I had also seen how the military (at least in the US) dealt with scandal (a form of failure).
 The pattern was “cover up” followed by more “cover up.”
 If that failed, then “witchhunt” and then “more witchhunt”.
 While in the military I believe, this was more due to public relations and “spin” rather than an honest appraisal of the cause of failure, in Christian circles we often follow the model of Joshua in Ai, searching for the sin in the camp.